 The Black Diamond Positron is a durable sport climbing quickdraw.
 It's been around for well over a decade now but was updated recently with some new colors and a thicker dogbone.
 This draw is heavy, but reasonably priced and is often a climber's first set of quickdraws, for a good reason.
 They last a long time, but won't completely blow your budget, particularly since you have so many other things you need to purchase when you are first starting out.
-The keylocking carabiners are also helpful to beginners, who might have a harder time cleaning routes when just starting out.
-Black Diamond's FreeWire draw is a little bit cheaper, and our Best Buy winner, but if you have a few more dollars to spare you'll appreciate the dual keylocking design this one has to offer.
+Black Diamond's FreeWire draw is a little bit cheaper, but if you have a few more dollars to spare you'll appreciate the dual keylocking design this one has to offer.

 Black Diamond Positron Quickdraw Review